ccao-data/service-spark-iasworld/README.md

 1. Clone the repository to your own machine or home directory.
 Do _not_ use the production `shiny-server` copy of the repository for development.
 2. Copy the secrets, environmental variables, and drivers from the production setup to the development repository.
+See [Files not included](#files-not-included).
+3. Export `UID` and `GID` using something like the command below.
+This will set the user for the container so the output files have the correct permissions.
+    ```bash
+    export UID=$(id -u)
+    export GID=$(id -g)
+    ```
+4. Build the Docker container targeting the `dev` tag by running `docker compose --profile dev build`.
-3. Start the development environment using `docker compose --profile dev up -d`.
+5. Start the development environment using `docker compose --profile dev up -d`.
+6. Make your code modifications.
+Changes in the `src/` directory are reflected in the dev containers due to volume mounts (no need to rebuild).
-4. Submit a job to the development containers using `docker exec`, targeting the development master node (`spark-node-master-dev`).
+7. Submit a job to the development containers using `docker exec`, targeting the development master node (`spark-node-master-dev`).
-5. Check the job status at `$SERVER_IP:8081`, instead of the production port `8080`.
+8. Check the job status at `$SERVER_IP:8081`, instead of the production port `$SERVER_IP:8080`.

 > [!WARNING]
 > The development environment shares the same targets as the production
 > environment.
 That means it will write to the same S3 bucket/CloudWatch log
-> group and trigger the same workflows/crawlers (if these features are enabled).
+> group and trigger the same workflows/crawlers (though all these features are
-> As such, use this environment carefully.
-If you mess up production data, you
+> disabled by default).
+As such, use this environment carefully.
+If you mess up
-> can run the production version of the code to re-fetch the production data.
+> production data, you can run the production version of the code to re-fetch it.

 ## Scheduling